 27. Losing touch with one another for a long time

-If it’s a short-term separation, that’s fine, however, when it’s beginning to turn into months and then years without your spouse, you might begin to feel lonely and become vulnerable to temptations.
+If it’s a short-term separation, that’s fine; however, when it’s beginning to turn into several months and then years without your spouse, you might feel lonely and become vulnerable to temptations.

 28. Testing your partner absurdly

-I have read on the internet of many ways to have fun with your spouse by testing him/her.
+I have read of many ways to have fun with your spouse by testing him/her.
 Please, it is important to know the kind of person you married before thinking about such ideas.

-Know what works for your marriage and stop comparing what works somewhere else with yours.
+Know what works for your marriage/spouse, and stop comparing what works somewhere else with yours.

-Please, whatever you are doing for the sake of money, make sure you think it through.
+Whatever you do for money, make sure you think it through.
 If your decisions will make your family worse off, it wouldn’t be fair and could crash the union.

 Think through big decisions and ensure you get the support of your spouse and, if possible, children.

-Even when you were with your parents, you had misunderstandings with them and sometimes, you may not understand why they will make certain decisions at your detriment.
-This doesn’t make you leave them.
-Likewise, a temporary situation doesn’t have to mean the end of the relationship between you and your parents.
+Even when you were with your parents, you had misunderstandings, and sometimes, you didn’t understand why they made certain decisions to your detriment.

+This didn’t make you leave them.
+Likewise, a temporary situation doesn’t have to mean the end of the relationship.
 You’ll only learn to get over it.
 The truth is nobody is perfect.
 We can only continue to work on each other until death.

-The journey to seeing what you desire in your own life and the life your spouse is a slow and steady process.
+The journey to seeing what you desire in your life and your spouse is a slow and rewarding process.
 When you see tougher situations in other marriages, you’ll be grateful yours isn’t as bad.

 31. Keeping secrets from your spouse